|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Bombardier AOM3c Joseph D. Strahl, 3468559 (POW, survived) AR

-This aircraft took off from USS Yorktown as one of eleven TBD-1 Devastator torpedo bombers and seventeen SBD-3 Dauntless against Jaluit Atoll, all armed with bombs.
-Rain squalls and low cloud thwarted a coordinated attack.
+On February 1, 1942 took off from USS Yorktown (CV-5) piloted by Ensign Herbert R. Hein, Jr. armed with bombs as one of eleven Devastators plus seventeen SBD-3 Dauntless on a strike against Jaluit Atoll.
+The weather was rain squalls and a low cloud thwarted a coordinated attack.

 Fates of the Crew